vk-cs/docs-public/docs/en/computing/cloud-desktops/instructions/desktops-pool/add/add.md

 ## {heading(Preparatory steps)[id=preparatory_steps]}

 1. Make sure that your [connection to the service](../../config) is configured.
-1. If you want to use your own image to create desktops, [prepare](/en/computing/cloud-desktops/concepts/desktop-image) and [check](/en/computing/cloud-desktops/how-to-guides/check-desktop-image) it.
+1. If you want to use your own image to create desktops, make sure that is meets [custom image requirements](/en/computing/cloud-desktops/concepts/desktop-image#custom-image-requirements).

+   You can prepare an image in any convenient way, for example, by using one of the [how-to guides](/en/computing/iaas/how-to-guides).
 1. If you need desktops with GPU graphics processors, leave a request to connect the required flavors on the VK Cloud website or via technical support:

     {include(/en/_includes/_gpu_connect.md)}